This article originally appeared on VICE UK

 It feels like one of Cucumber's biggest strengths is how it's removing the other-ness of gay lives, too.
-It's just a load of mates going to the pub and being funny.
+It's just a load of friends going to the bar and being funny.

 Exactly.
 It's just people getting on with life.
 It's about relationships and their break downs, about getting to know why people's lives are taking the paths that they are.

 But you're also touching on how men of a certain age may have explored their sexuality when they were young compared to how young men do now.
 You've got a load of middle-aged men sitting around a pub table in one scene, talking about cumshots being shared on Grindr as a modern chat-up line.